Fermionic systems for quantum information people: Mathematics of the parity superselection for fermions

 In the Hilbert space $\mathcal{H}_Y$ of the system, the fundamental quantity is the parity of the fermion number.
 The \emph{fermion number parity} in mode subset $Y$ is given by the phase operator $\f{T}_Y\in\f{\mathcal{A}}_Y=\Lin \mathcal{H}_Y$ as

-The subspaces $\mathcal{H}_Y^\pm$ are called the \emph{``physical subspaces''} of $\mathcal{H}_Y$, containing the \emph{``physically meaningful state vectors''} \cite{Banuls-2007,Zimboras-2014}.
+The subspaces $\mathcal{H}_Y^\pm$ are called the \emph{``physical subspaces''} of $\mathcal{H}_Y$, containing the \emph{``physically meaningful state vectors''} \cite{Wick-1952,Hegerfeldt-1968,Banuls-2007,Zimboras-2014}.
 The vectors having nonzero projections in both, that is, superpositions of vectors of even and odd parity, are \emph{``nonphysical''}.
+For more details and the relevance of physicality, see Section~\ref{sec:ParityPhys}.

 The local fermion number parity subspaces (inside mode subsets) can also be formulated.
 Let us have a partition $\xi = \{X_1,X_2,\dots,X_{\abs{\xi}}\}\in\Pi(Y)$ of a mode subset $Y\subseteq M$.
 We give the parity of each mode subset $X\in\xi$ by the multi-index $\vs{\epsilon}: \xi \to \{+1,-1\}$, $X\mapsto \epsilon_X$.
 Then the projectors given by \eqref{eq:PY} as